jaym/lsrv/README.md

 ```

 After running this command, `http://grafana.svc` will forward to `127.0.0.1:3000`.
 The command modifies
-updates `/etc/hosts`, however this may change to use an nsswitch module in the future.
+ `/etc/hosts`, however this may change to use an nsswitch module in the future.
 The iptables
 rules are added to the `nat` table under the `LSRV` chain.
 There will also be a rule to jump to that
 chain from the `OUTPUT` chain.